 Originally named the Economy Budget Service Company, Apprisen was founded in 1955 to offer budgeting and guidance to families overwhelmed with credit problems.
 The agency is accredited with the BBB and has an A+ rating with the organization.
 We chose it as the best price because it offers the lowest maxim setup and monthly fees of any of the agencies we reviewed.

 Clients can get started with Apprisen through the agency’s secure, online, interactive financial tool called IRIS.
 In conjunction with a financial specialist, IRIS will perform a comprehensive financial analysis and create a custom action plan in 24 to 48 hours.
-Clients can also schedule an appointment at one of 10 branch offices located across Indiana, Kentucky, and Ohio.
+Clients can also schedule an appointment at one of eight branch offices located across Kentucky and Ohio.

 Apprisen offers most standard credit counseling services, including debt management and financial health plans as well as credit, health, student loan, housing, and bankruptcy counseling.
 The agency also offers a subscription-based financial health program called Propel, which includes on-demand financial coaching, a yearly financial checkup, a comprehensive savings plan, and exclusive educational tools and resources.